finos/tracdap/doc/deployment/authentication.rst

 You will also need to add an authentication block in both config files, specifying the issuer and expiry times for JWT tokens.
 If you know the DNS address that TRAC will be served from you could use this as the JWT issuer, other options could be the user ID of a service account you have set up to run TRAC, or a TRAC reserved identifier such as "trac_system".
+The root authentication key is stored in the secret store, so make sure you have a secret store configured too.

 .. code-block:: yaml